DC Showcase: Death

-DC Showcase: Death is an American animated short superhero film directed by Sam Liu, written by J.M.
+DC Showcase: Death is a 2019 American animated short superhero film directed by Sam Liu, written by J.M.
 DeMatteis and produced by Warner Bros.
 Animation and DC Entertainment based on the character Death created by Neil Gaiman and Mike Dringenberg.
 The short was included as part of the home media release of Wonder Woman: Bloodlines.
 The artwork for the portrait of Death, as well as several sketch drawings seen during the end credits, were done by comic book artist Jae Lee.

 Plot

 In flashbacks, the past of Vincent Omata, a Japanese American man living in Gotham City, is shown.

 As a boy, Vincent loves to draw lying on his bedroom floor for hours at a time and dreams of one day becoming an artist.
 Ignoring his father's criticisms, he enrolls in the fine arts program at Gotham University as an adult.
 There, his professor deems him not talented enough to succeed and cruelly suggests a career in dentistry instead.
 Insulted, he drops out and keeps practicing at home.
 Over time, Vincent's fruitless struggle as an artist causes the deterioration of his relationship, ending in his girlfriend Charlotte walking out on him after six years.
 Over the years, he still became unsuccessful and toiled at many jobs, but they were all dead ends and still practices at home which is causing havoc on his mental health as he becomes a chain smoker.

-In the present, Vincent, now a groundskeeper, is painting Arkham Asylum's gates but is fired for his slow pace of work and defiant attitude.
+In the present, Vincent, now a groundskeeper, is painting the main gate at Arkham Asylum but is fired for his slow pace of work and defiant attitude.
 He seeks solace in a bar but is tormented by ghosts of his past in the form of fiery demons: his father, his art professor, Charlotte, and his former boss at Arkham that taunt him wherever he goes.
 At the bar, Vincent encounters a pale woman in black clothes and gothic makeup.
 Immediately enamored with her, Vincent expresses a desire to paint her portrait, but the woman explains she has to go and exits the bar to meet Pedro, an employee who has collapsed and been taken away by emergency vehicles.

-Vincent staggers home to a decrepit apartment that has an easel with a blank canvas and unfinished paintings.
+Vincent staggers home to a decrepit apartment that has an easel with a blank canvas and is cluttered with unfinished paintings.
 He shoots up on the couch and falls into a deep sleep, only waking to the sound of a crash.
 Vincent looks out his window to find the woman being yelled at by two strangers.
 Vincent defends her from the window, but when he goes outside to help, he finds her alone, the two people are revealed as victims of the recent car crash outside.
 The woman offers to see Vincent's work, and he brings her up to his apartment.